Paul Borg Olivier: Family members of interest

-Following the return to his legal profession, Paul Borg Olivier piloted and headed the legal team winning one of Malta's leading recent cases before the Constitutional Court.
-The case related to the fundamental human rights and freedoms in electoral processes based on free and fair elections as listed in the European Convention on Human Rights.
-As a result of this case National Parliament was recomposed in the number of Members of parliament to better reflect the vote of the electors in the 2013 General Elections.

-Dr Borg Olivier wrote the introduction to Frans Sammut's Bonaparte à Malte.
+Photography

 Paul Borg Olivier took up photography in 2013.
 In 2015 he was awarded, from amongst 900 world entries, First Prize in the I Shot it Competition, partnered with Leica.
 He shoots with Leica M cameras and lenses and his main subjects are Valletta, Street Photography and Documentary Photography.
-In 2014, Paul Borg Olivier was interviewed on the Leica Camera Blog.
+In 2014, he was interviewed on the Leica Camera Blog.

-Paul Borg Olivier is President of the Società Dante Alighieri, Comitato di Malta.
+Personal life

-He is married to Gloria and they have one daughter, Maria Pia, born in 2005.
+Paul is married to Gloria and they have one daughter, Maria Pia, born in 2005.